pdobb/object_inspector/README.md

 ### Benchmarking Object Inspector

-ObjectInspetor is ~2.75x slower than Ruby's default inspect, in Ruby v3.4.
+ObjectInspector is ~2.75x slower than Ruby's default inspect, in Ruby v3.4.

 Performance of Object Inspector can be tested by playing the [Object Inspector Benchmarking Script](https://github.com/pdobb/object_inspector/blob/master/script/benchmarking/object_inspector.rb) in the IRB console for this gem.